Cotalker/documentation/docs/documentation/client/platform_access/system_requirements.md

 **Recommended**: Chrome v.103

 :::note
-_Cotalker works also on Firefox, Safari, Edge (Chromium version), and Chrome-based browsers, but we recommend its use on the latest Google Chrome version.
-Because testing is only carried out on Google Chrome, we cannot guarantee that all features function correctly._
+Cotalker works also on Firefox, Safari, Edge (Chromium version), and Chrome-based browsers, but we recommend its use on the latest Google Chrome version.
+Because testing is only carried out on Google Chrome, we cannot guarantee that all features function correctly on other web browsers.
 :::

 ## Cotalker Android {#android}